-- b) In addition to the above each team will be permitted to run additional drivers during P1 and P2 provided: - the stewards are informed which cars and drivers each team intends to use in each session before the end of initial scrutineering, changes after this time may only be made with the consent of the stewards : - no more than two drivers are used in any one session; - they carry the race number of the nominated driver they replace; - they are in possession of a Super Licence. - c) If one of the team's nominated drivers is unable to drive at some stage after the end of initial scrutineering, and the stewards consent to a change of driver, the replacement driver must use the engine, gearbox and tyres which were allocated to the original driver (see Articles 25.3 and 28.4).
+- b) In addition to the above each team will be permitted to run additional drivers during P1 and P2 provided : - i) The stewards are informed which cars and drivers each team intends to use in each session before the end of initial scrutineering, changes after this time may only be made with the consent of the stewards. - ii) No more than two drivers are used in any one session. - iii) They carry the race number of the nominated driver they replace. - iv) They use the engine and tyres which are allocated to the nominated driver. - v) They are in possession of a Super Licence. - c) If one of the team's nominated drivers is unable to drive at some stage after the end of initial scrutineering, and the stewards consent to a change of driver, the replacement driver must use the engine, gearbox and tyres which were allocated to the original driver (see Articles 25.4, 28.4 and 28.6).